Coronavirus cases spread outside China, but WHO reports turning point in Wuhan

 Austria briefly suspended train services through the Alps from Italy after two travelers coming from Italy showed symptoms of fever.

 Both tested negative for the new coronavirus but Austrian Interior Minister Karl Nehammer said a task force would meet on Monday to discuss whether to introduce border controls.
-(Interactive graphic tracking global spread of coronavirus tmsnrt.rs/3aIRuz7)

 President Xi Jinping urged businesses to get back to work, though he said the epidemic was still “severe and complex, and prevention and control work is in the most difficult and critical stage”.